aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 Now, the term *Gram* literally means a village - formed by a collection of people from the same community or ethnicity.
 Applying the same principles, three musical *Grams* were created and recognised: *Shadaj Gram*, *Madhyam Gram* and *Gandhar Gram* which respectively emphasized the *Pancham Bhav*, *Madhyam Bhav* and *Gandhar Bhav*.
 Just like a real life *Gram* had people similar to one another, the notes of a musical *Gram* were supposed to be related and to be in consonance with one other.

 The term *Murchhana* comes from the word *Murchh* which literally means "to increase".
 So an increasing or ascending collection of seven successive notes is defined as a *Murchhana*.
 Note that the consonance of notes in a *Murchhana* is assumed, and it is always derived from a *Gram*.
 You could start with any note in a *Gram* and pick seven successive ascending notes and form a *Murchhana*.
-These *Murchhanas* formed the basis for *Jaatis* and modern day *Ragas*.
+These *Murchhanas* formed the basis for *Jatis* and modern day *Ragas*.

-## Jaatis, Ragas and Adhara Shadaj
+## Jatis, Ragas and Adhara Shadaj

 Let us understand this with an example.
 First, let us denote the 12 musical notes in an octave as follows: